18F/handbook/docs/policies/travel/travel-guide-3-approval.md

 If you've navigated away from your authorization, you can find it from the **Home** page, scroll down to the **Recent Authorization** and click **Edit**

 ### IV.
 Submit Authorization for Approval
 You're getting really close!
 You can almost feel the TSA X-ray scan!
 One last step before it's travel time!
-In this step, you will send your authorization to be approved by the 18F travel team.
+In this step, you will send your authorization to be approved by the CivicActions travel team.

 1. Navigate to the **Perform Pre-Audits** Tab for your authorization.
 This is a tool to to check your authorization to make sure you haven’t missed anything.